PurpleBooth/purplebooth-co-uk-v2/content/post/I-is-for-Interface-Segregation-principle.md

 The Interface Segregation Principle is the idea that "Many client specific interfaces are better than one general purpose interface".

 So for each of your services, you should provide an interface for each of its clients.
-What I mean by service is a class or set of classes that provide a grouped suite of behaviors to the rest of the system, for example, you might have a service that is the shopping basket for your Plushie store.
+What I mean by service is a class or set of classes that provide a grouped suite of behaviors to the rest of the system, for example, imagine a service that is the shopping basket for your Plushie store.
 What I mean by client is a class that depends on this service to achieve a certain goal, which may be providing reporting information on this weeks purchases to decide which soft toys to get in stock next week, or it may be allowing someone to add items to their basket.

 {{< figure src="/post/I-is-for-Interface-Segregation-principle/teddies.jpg" title="Plushie store" attr="Photo by Edward Terry" attrlink="https://flic.kr/p/nw5b84" >}}